mikededo/eslint-plugin-svelte-tailwindcss/README.md

 ![Logo](.github/logo.png)

-ESLint plugin for enforcing rules anc consistency for TailwindCSS.
-This project is a similar to [eslint-plugin-tailwindcss](https://github.com/francoismassart/eslint-plugin-tailwindcss), but since the plugin does not have direct support for Svelte, this project was created.
+An ESLint plugin for enforcing rules and ensuring consistency in Tailwind CSS.
+This project is similar to [eslint-plugin-tailwindcss](https://github.com/francoismassart/eslint-plugin-tailwindcss), but since that plugin does not provide direct support for Svelte, this project was created to fill the gap.

 ## Attributions